 - Be careful with punch or drinks in unusual size containers.
 They’re not standard drinks so it’s hard to pace them.

-- If taking any medications, be sure to follow directions about drinking with them.
+- If taking any meds, follow directions about drinking with them.

-- Keep in mind that a standard drinks of beer, glass of dinner wine, or shot of spirits have the same amount of alcohol.
-A standard drink is: A 12-ounce bottle or can of regular beer.
-A 5-ounce glass of win.
-A one and 1/2 ounce shot of 80 proof spirits.
+- Keep in mind that standard drinks of beer, glass of dinner wine, or shot of spirits have the same amount of pure alcohol.

 Remember that most college students drink in moderation.
 And a large minority don’t drink at all.